 Oliso TG1600 Pro Plus 1800 Watt SmartIron with Auto Lift

 The Oliso is our runner-up for best steam iron and it is so close in quality to the Rowenta DW 9280 we almost called it a tie!
 The main differencing point for me is I found the weight balance a little awkward on the Oliso vs how comfortable and well- balanced the Rowenta is.

-Rapid heating makes it more powerful than any other steamer, 1800 watts of powerful horizontal, vertical, and variable steam bursts that wipe out wrinkles and presses in sharp creases, anti-drip prevents leaks and the new anti-scale system keeps the ProPlus steaming stronger and longer.
+By heating rapidly, this steamer is more powerful than any other one on the market.
+With 1800 watts of horizontal, vertical, and variable steam bursts that can easily remove wrinkles and press in sharp creases.
+In addition, the new anti-scale system keeps the ProPlus steaming stronger for a longer time period.

-With its unique easy to fill 12.7 oz side water tank, it’s hard to go wrong with this one.
-This sewing machine will make your life easier, especially if you are a quilter or seamstress.
-It has an automatic shut off that is perfect for quilting and sewing, so you don’t have to worry about it running down the battery.
-It has a quality 3-year warranty, and it’s a great price for such a high quality product.
+With its unique side water tank that holds 12.7 oz, you’d be hard-pressed to go wrong with this one.
+This sewing machine will make your life simpler, especially if you’re a quilter or seamstress.
+It has an automatic shut off option for quilting and stitching, so you won’t have to worry about it draining the battery.
+It comes with a three-year warranty, which is outstanding for such a high-quality machine at this price point.

 Oliso is a company that sells appliances for home use, including irons and sewing machines.
 They are based in San-Francisco, California.
 They sell products to large conglomerates, as well as craft and hobby companies.
 They are known for their innovation in the sewing machine industry, especially for the sewing machine’s metal frame, which was revolutionary at the time.